 This refreshing peppermint vodka cocktail is made with only 2 ingredients, including a homemade candy cane vodka!
 It’s perfect for the holidays!

-I didn’t think I was going to get this one out to you before Christmas but I’m sneaking it in before the wire.
+I didn’t think I was going to get this cocktail with peppermint vodka out to you before Christmas but I’m sneaking it in before the wire.
 Are you all ready for Christmas!?
 Food prepped, presents wrapped, games planned?!

 For once I actually feel pretty prepared, and I think it’s mostly due to the fact that we aren’t going anywhere and we’re not having anyone over this year.
 It’ll just be a small family Christmas and so there is really no pressure!
 I am making a Christmas dessert for my in-laws that we’ll drop off later today (peppermint white chocolate cheesecake).
 YUM!

 This week I’ve also been partaking in my fair share of festive cheer in the form of some cocktails.
-Last week I made this candy cane vodka and have been using it in a few fun cocktails throughout the week, including the peppermint vodka cocktail.
+Last week I made the candy cane vodka for this recipe and have been using it in a few fun cocktails throughout the week, including this featured peppermint vodka cocktail.
 It is the EASIEST thing to make and you should definitely do it!!

 As is my usual style, this recipe is SO EASY.
 Just dissolve some candy canes in some vodka.
 Voila!
 Candy cane vodka is born.
 The candy canes give it a nice pink hue, and you can even add a bit of food coloring if you want it to be extra pink!

-- You definitely want to use only red and white striped candy canes for this.
-The candy canes with the green turn the color of the vodka a murky brown – not very appealing (but still tasty)!
+• You definitely want to use only red and white striped candy canes for this.
+The candy canes with the green and red turn the colour of the vodka a murky brown – not very appealing (but still tasty)!

-- Let the vodka sit for at least 1 day in a dark space to really develop and intensify the peppermint flavors!
+• Let the vodka sit for at least 1 day in a dark space to really develop and intensify the peppermint flavours!

 The candy cane vodka is ingredient #1 to my 2 ingredient peppermint vodka cocktail!